Maksim2498/mc-iman/README.md

 ![Logo](/images/logo.png)

-# Minecraft Inventory Manager Plugin
+# IMan - Minecraft Inventory Manager Plugin

 This plugin provides inventory managment API for other plugins and respective commands for in-game use.